rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    <tt>-P</tt> proxy server port.

-## Shutdown and Abort run
+   ### Shutdown and Abort run

-   Running JMeter in non-GUI mode means there is no Menu which listens to keystrokes such as Control + '.'.
+   Running JMeter in non-GUI (batch) mode means there is no Menu which listens to keystrokes such as Control + '.'.

    However, JMeter in non-GUI mode listens for commands on port <strong>4445</strong> (set at default in the JMeter property <tt>jmeterengine.nongui.port</tt>).